Best Running Pants of 2026

 The Arc’teryx Incendo pants are ready for any kind of warm weather adventure you might want–be it running up a mountain or jogging on a rail trail.
 Photo by Justin Martino-Harms.

-Best rain running pants: Patagonia Wind Shield Pants
+Best waterproof rain pants: Patagonia Wind Shield Pants

 Patagonia Wind Shield Pants